1backend/1backend/docs-source/docs/running-the-server/backend-environment-variables.md

 - `user-svc:permit`
 - `user-svc:enroll`
+- `proxy-svc:route`
+- `proxy-svc:redirect`

-Other entities, including apps, configs, routes, and secrets, are intentionally skipped by this v1 loader.
+Other entities, including apps, configs, and secrets, are intentionally skipped by this v1 loader.
 Add those through their existing APIs or a later explicit bootstrap phase.

 Secrets are intentionally not loaded by this mechanism.
 Any manifest with `entity: "secret-svc:secret"` and any file under a `secrets/` directory is skipped.
 Use a separate secret-management path for real secret values.